wethod/learning-center-source/content/reports/index.md

 {{< img-center src="/uploads/2021/05/06/chargeability_people.png" >}}

 On the left you find a list of all the user levels in your company.
 For each of those, wethod gives an overview of the average chargeability by quarter or by year.
-It also shows if the average chargeability is negative (red) or positive (green) compared to the target.
+It also shows if the average chargeability is negative (red) or positive (green) compared to their target.

 If you click on a user level from the list on the left, wethod shows all team members belonging to (or that belonged to) the selected user level.